mikemaccana/express-geoip/README.md

 # Express GeoIP

-Express 4 middleware to add req.countryCode, which is the ISO alpha 2 country code for a request.
+Express 4 middleware to add req.countryCode, which is the ISO alpha 2 country code mtaching req.ip, to requests.

 ## Usage